sdtony1/cse15l-lab-reports/Lab3.md

     108
     ```

-    The prompt I gave to ChatGPT was "command-line options for command less."
-    It outputted "-N or --LINE-NUMBERS: Displays line numbers at the beginning of each line."

 2. The command line `-S` chops long lines that do not fit in the screen.
+This command helps better display the message.
    * Example 1:
      ```
      Tonys-MBP: technical shenda$ less -S 911report/chapter-1.txt